emacs-mirror/emacs/mps/manual/source/topic/porting.rst

    stack` can be scanned.

    See :ref:`design-prmc` for the design, and ``prmc.h`` for the interface.
-There are implementations on Unix, Windows, and OS X for IA-32 and x86-64.
+There are implementations on Unix, Windows, and macOS for IA-32 and x86-64.

    There is a generic implementation in ``prmcan.c``, which can't